-5.1 WORKMEN
+5.1 Workmen

-- 1. All workmen must follow the applicable construction safety rules and regulations to operate all equipment and tools and to perform all work. - 2.
-Workmen shall not travel or work below any wall sections or components that are lifted overhead by a boom truck or workmen. - 3.
-Workmen must wear construction gloves to handle the CONFORM® material.
-The edges of the coring and the ends of the components are hazardous. - 4.
-The components must not be held through the coring when slid together.
-The coring in the webs creates a sharp shear as the components are slid together and can cause serious injury. - 5.
-Workmen working off the ground or on elevated platforms must wear the appropriate safety harnesses.
+1. All workmen must follow the applicable construction safety rules and regulations to operate all equipment and tools and to perform all work.

+2. Workmen shall not travel or work below any wall sections or components that are lifted overhead by a boom truck or workmen.

+3. Workmen wear construction gloves to handle the CON-FORM[®] material.
+The edges of the coring and the ends of the components are hazardous.

+4. The components must not be held through the coring when slid together.
+The coring in the webs creates a sharp shear as the components are slid together and can cause serious injury.

+5. Workmen working off the ground or on elevated platforms must wear the appropriate safety harnesses.

-5.2 WEATHER CONDITIONS
+5.2 Weather Conditions

-- 1. The CONFORM components are not affected by weather conditions.
+1. The CONFORM components are not affected by weather conditions.
 However, long components or pre-assembled panels are not erected in adverse weather conditions for safety reasons.
-Short walls and sill walls may be erected in most weather conditions. - 2.
-CONFORM must not be erected in high winds since the components and wall sections cannot be handled safely by the workmen. - 3.
-The walls are not erected in icy or snowy conditions where the workmen have poor footing conditions. - 4.
-The appropriate lateral bracing for stability and wind conditions must be installed as the CONFORM components are erected.
+Short walls and sill walls may be erected in most weather conditions.

+2. CONFORM must not be erected in high winds since the components and wall sections cannot be handled safely by the workmen.

+3. The walls are not erected in icy or snowy conditions where the workmen have poor footing conditions.

+4. The appropriate lateral bracing for stability and wind conditions must be installed as the CONFORM components are erected.
 The lateral bracing must remain in place until the concrete is cured and the permanent bracing or structural framing is attached.

+5.1 Bearing Wall Project

-6. SITE PREPARATIONS
+6. Site Preparations